h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 R will ask you if you want to save the workspace image; feel free to save it if you wish.

-Therefore that is how you execute the MOJO scoring pipeline to do batch scoring for the Hydraulic System cooling condition using the R wrapper in the C++ Runtime.
+In conclusion, that is how you execute the MOJO scoring pipeline to do batch scoring for the Hydraulic System cooling condition using the R wrapper in the C++ Runtime.

 ### Batch Scoring through the Run Python Wrapper Program

+**Note: For macOS users, this section of the tutorial will not work, given a recent *OpenSSL* update.
+In order to overcome this bug caused by the update, you will have to downgrade your OpenSSL to any version before *version 1.1.1* (We don't advise for this downgrade, but that is a possible solution).
+We are currently working on this recent update to be once again compatible with the latest version of OpenSSL.**

 1\.
 Enter **python** to enter Python's interactive terminal: